cardano-foundation/cardano-academy/CONTRIBUTING.md

 ## Changelog

 Please add an entry into CHANGELOG.md when submitting changes.
-New entries should be in the format `[next] DD--MM--YYYY` section.
 This let's us keep track of unreleased changes for future course iterations.

 Each release section will be further broken down into three sections named Added, Changed, and Removed.